 The bad news?
 Not every contractor who should be Lead-Safe Certified actually is.

 Contractors disturbing lead-based paint inside or outside your home without required training, and without safe practices, could be violating the law.
 More importantly, they could be putting the health of your family – especially your kids or grandkids – at great risk.

-So, before hiring that next contractor, be sure to ask: Are you certified by the EPA as a Lead-Safe contractor, and will the people working on this project be following lead-safe practices?
+So, before hiring that next contractor, be sure to ask them: Are you certified by EPA as a Lead-Safe contractor, and will the people working on this project be following lead-safe practices?
 If the response to this question is no, or otherwise fails to inspire confidence, find a new contractor – one who has been certified under EPA’s Renovation, Repair, and Painting program.
 And don’t hesitate to ask to see your contractor’s certificate, as they are supposed to have it with them at all times.

 Do-It-Yourselfers – Protecting Your Family’s Health

-Of course, because the EPA’s program only applies to contractors, it fails to address one of the most significant sources of exposure – us “weekend warriors” who take on projects on our own.
+Of course, because EPA’s program only applies to contractors, it fails to address one of the most significant sources of exposure – us “weekend warriors” who take on projects on our own.

 Fortunately, the New England Lead Coordinating Committee has prepared a helpful guide for do-it-yourselfers that makes clear the importance of preparing, containing, and properly cleaning up work sites to prevent the spread of lead dust and chips.
 It also highlights unsafe practices to avoid at all costs (such as dry sanding, scraping, and sand-blasting) and safe ones to follow.
 You can also view a good video on the topic here.